114 Years After Her Birth, Ayn Rand’s Supporters Think Russia Is Ready for Her Ideas

 By the time her books were translated into Russian in the late 1990s, much of the nation had become disillusioned with the painful transition to capitalism.
 Rand’s holy grail — the free market — was seen as the primary cause of the decade’s inequality, hyperinflation and financial collapse.

-Anastasia Grigorovskaya, a literature professor at the Tyumen State University, says Rand continues to be sidelined in her native country as a result.
+Anastasia Grigorovskaya, a Russian literary scholar who specializes in the author's work, says Rand continues to be sidelined in her native country as a result.

 “There are many stereotypes in Russia about her, like that her ideas are social Darwinist or fascist,” she says.